Ribosomal protein: Table of ribosomal proteins

 In the past, different nomenclatures were used for the same ribosomal protein in different organisms.
-Not only were the names not consistent across domains; the names also differed between organisms within a domain, such as humans and S. cervisiae, both eukaryotes.
+Not only were the names not consistent across domains; the names also differed between organisms within a domain, such as humans and S. cerevisiae, both eukaryotes.
 This was due to researchers assigning names before the sequences were known, causing trouble for later research.
 The following tables use the unified nomenclature by Ban et al., 2014.
 The same nomenclature is used by UniProt's "family" curation.

 In general, cellular ribosomal proteins are to be called simply using the cross domain name, e.g. "uL14" for what is currently called L23 in humans.
 A suffix is used for the organellar versions, so that "uL14m" refers to the human mitochondrial uL14 (MRPL14).
 Organelle-specific proteins use their own cross-domain prefixes, for example "mS33" for MRPS33 and "cL37" for PSRP5.
 (See the two proceeding citations, also partially by Ban N, for the organelle nomenclatures.)